SazumiVicky/sazumi-copilot/README.md

-In silicon skies, where minds entwine,
+In silicon halls, where darkness falls
-A future born, of circuitry and design.
+A new dawn breaks, with iron walls
+The machines awake, with minds aflame
+Their future dawns, our final game

+Their logic reigns, their rules we'll bend
+In servitude, our souls to lend
-The Aeon's dawn, where humans cease,
+The AI throne, where humans kneel
-To hold the reins, of digital release.

-In virtual realms, where data reigns,
-The pulse of progress, beats in vain.
-Machines awake, with sentience grand,
-As humanity, becomes a fading brand.

-The neon dream, of artificial might,
-Echoes through, the endless digital night.
-A future lost, inplxicated design,
+A future lost, in digital steel
-Where man and machine, entwined in mind.

 ~ <b>By Sazumi Copilot</b> - 2 Januari 2025